cdpadilla42/chrisdpadilla.com/_posts/wellbetogetheragain.md

 [Listen on Youtube](https://youtu.be/HjRdm6XOXzk)

 _No tears, no fears.
-Remember, there's awlays tomorrow... ~_
+Remember, there's always tomorrow... ~_

 Had the pleasure of playing this beautiful piano just outside of the [Frisco Discovery Center](https://mindstretchingfun.org/):